Tensions run high amid search for new Indianapolis Public Library CEO

 “At first, the main reason was they found out there was a confidentiality breach in the search process,” said Derek Ford, an organizer with ILC.
 “Then they said it was because they found it more severe than they thought.”

 Ford was in attendance at Monday night’s meeting.
-He said the board has changed their story multiple times as to why Hayes wasn’t hired, despite overwhelming support from library staff.
+He says the board has changed their story multiple times as to why Hayes wasn’t hired, despite overwhelming support from library staff.

 “The board announced they’d launch a new search which would be a huge waste of time and taxpayer dollars,” Ford said.